Are all the students at the school German citizens?

 Where do the teachers come from?

-Where do German School graduates study?
+Where do GISW graduates study?
 What kind of career options will my child have?

-How can we as parents get involved at the DSW?
+How can we as parents get involved at the GISW?

 What is the enrollment process?